-During the year ended December 31, 2022, executive officers' base salaries were as follows: Mr. Lolmaugh, \$400,000; Ms. Lunan, \$280,000; Mr. Davis, \$220,000; and Mr. Kinder, \$270,000.
-Ms. DiMattia's annual base salary was \$280,000 prior to her retirement.
+During the year ended December 31, 2022, the named executive officers' base salaries were as follows: Mr. Lolmaugh, \$400,000; Ms. Lunan, \$280,000; Mr. Davis, \$220,000; and Mr. Kinder, \$270,000.
 On February 28, 2023, following the completion of the Compensation Committee's assessment of individual executives' performance and market compensation levels, which included reviewing the market data on executive compensation levels and recommendations regarding executive compensation provided by Willis Towers Watson in fall 2022, the Board, upon the recommendation of the Compensation Committee, approved the following annual base salaries for the named executive officers, effective as of January 1, 2023: Mr. Lolmaugh, \$412,000; Ms. Lunan, \$300,000; Mr. Davis, \$226,600; and Mr. Kinder, \$270,000.
+On February 28, 2024, the Board, upon the recommendation of the Compensation Committee, approved the following annual base salaries for the named executive officers, effective as of January 1, 2024: Mr. Lolmaugh, \$424,360; Ms. Lunan, \$309,000; Mr. Davis, \$233,400; and Mr. Kinder, \$278,100.
+In addition, in connection with the appointment of Mr. Davis as Senior Vice President, Chief Financial Officer and Secretary of the Company, effective April 1, 2024, Mr. Davis's annual base salary was increased to \$300,000.

-The actual base salaries earned by all our named executive officers in 2022 are set forth in the "Summary Compensation Table" below.
+The actual base salaries earned by all our named executive officers in 2023 are set forth in the "Summary Compensation Table" below.

 Omnibus Incentive Plans.
 In June 2012, our Board and shareholders adopted an equity award plan, which became effective on August 21, 2012.
-The principal purpose of the equity award plan is to attract, retain, and motivate selected employees, consultants, and directors.
+The principal purpose of the equity award plan was to attract, retain, and motivate selected employees, consultants, and directors.
 As initially adopted, the equity award plan provided for stock-based compensation awards.
 In February 2013, the Compensation Committee and the Board amended the equity award plan to also authorize grants of performance-based cash awards.
 At the same time, the plan was renamed the 2012 Omnibus Award Plan.
-The Compensation Committee administers the 2012 Omnibus Award Plan, subject to the right of our Board to assume authority for administration or delegate such authority to another committee of the Board.
+The Compensation Committee administered the 2012 Omnibus Award Plan, subject to the right of our Board to assume authority for administration or delegate such authority to another committee of the Board.

 In April 2021, our Board adopted the 2021 Omnibus Equity Compensation Plan (the "2021 Omnibus Plan" and, together with the 2012 Omnibus Award Plan, the "Omnibus Plans") as a successor to the 2012 Omnibus Award Plan, and our shareholders approved the 2021 Omnibus Plan at the Annual Meeting of Shareholders held on July 20, 2021.
-No further awards were granted under the 2012 Omnibus Award Plan after July 20, 2021, but all awards granted under the 2012 Omnibus Award Plan that were outstanding on that date will remain outstanding in accordance with their terms, notwithstanding the termination of the 2012 Omnibus Award Plan.
+No further awards were granted under the 2012 Omnibus Award Plan after July 20, 2021, but all awards granted under the 2012 Omnibus Award Plan that were outstanding on that date remain outstanding in accordance with their terms, notwithstanding the termination of the 2012 Omnibus Award Plan.

-Under the Omnibus Plans, in the event of a change of control, as such term is defined in each of the Omnibus Plans, the Compensation Committee may, in its sole discretion, accelerate vesting of awards issued under the applicable Omnibus Plans such that 100% of any such award may become vested and exercisable.
+Under the Omnibus Plans, in the event of a change of control, as such term is defined in each of the Omnibus Plans, the Compensation Committee may, in its sole discretion, accelerate vesting of awards issued under the applicable Omnibus Plan such that 100% of any such award may become vested and exercisable.
 Additionally, the Compensation Committee has, or had, complete discretion to structure one or more awards under each of the Omnibus Plans to provide that such awards will become vested and exercisable on an accelerated basis.
 The Compensation Committee may also make appropriate adjustments to awards under each of the Omnibus Plans and is authorized to provide for the acceleration, termination, assumption, substitution, or conversion of such awards in the event of a change of control or certain other unusual or nonrecurring events or transactions.